RazielGMoncayo/RazielGMoncayo/README.md

 ## My Projects

-Here are some of the projects I've been working on:
+Here are some of the projects I've been working on.
+I invite you to explore my repositories where you'll find detailed README files - I've documented not just what I built, but exactly how I built it, including:

+- **My development process** from idea to implementation
+- **Technical decisions** and why I made them

 ### Portfolio Project
   <span style="display: inline-flex; gap: 10px;">